Algo-Phantoms/Algo-ScriptML/DBSCAN/README.md

 3. Assign cluster to a core point.
 4. Color all the density connected points of a core points.
 5. Color boundary points according tot the nearest core point.

+For further knowledge, you may also refer to https://www.youtube.com/watch?v=Q7iWANbkFxk